George Washington University School of Business admission requirements

 Article Title : University of Virginia Darden School of Business

-Article Snippet :The Darden School of Business is the graduate business school of the University of Virginia, a public research university in Charlottesville, Virginia
+Article Snippet :Graduate School of Business Administration (branded as the Darden School of Business) is the graduate business school of the University of Virginia,

-Article Title : Olin Business School
+Article Title : McCombs School of Business

 The George Washington University School of Medicine and Health Sciences (GW SMHS for short) was established in 1824, due to the need for doctors in the District of Columbia (DC).
 The school formally opened its doors a year later in 1825.
 It is the eleventh oldest medical school in the United States and the first medical school established in the nation's capital.
 The school has more than 700 medical students currently enrolled in its Doctor of Medicine (MD) program.